stichtingsem/ecosystem/README.md

 This repository consists of the following elements:
 - [Beginner's Guide](beginners-guide.md) which explains all the concepts within the ecosystem in more detail.
 - [Technical reference](technical-reference.md) with information about the architecture, used standards and links to the reference files.
-- [API documentation](https://stichtingsem.stoplight.io/) can be found on stoplight
+- [API documentation](https://stichtingsem.stoplight.io/) can be found on stoplight.
 - [Implementation Guide](implementation-guide.md) with practical advice for new parties.
-- [Glossary](glossary.md) describing all terms and definitions used within the ecosystem
+- [Glossary](glossary.md) describing all terms and definitions used within the ecosystem.

 This repository is an initiative of the Stichting Samenwerkende Educatieve Marktpartijen (SEM) and is based upon the principles defined in the working document [Moving from a chain to an ecosystem](documentation/documents/).